oauthstuff/draft-oauth-par/main.md

 # Authorization Request

 The client uses the `request_uri` value returned by the authorization server to build an authorization request as defined in [@!I-D.ietf-oauth-jwsreq].
-This is shown in the following example where the client directs the user-agent to make the following HTTP request (extra line breaks and indentation for display purposes only):
+This is shown in the following example where the client directs the user agent to make the following HTTP request (extra line breaks and indentation for display purposes only):
 ```
   GET /authorize?client_id=s6BhdRkqt3&request_uri=urn%3Aietf%3Aparams
     %3Aoauth%3Arequest_uri%3Abwc4JK-ESC0w8acc191e-Y1LTC2 HTTP/1.1
   Host: as.example.com
 ```

 Since parts of the authorization request content, e.g. the `code_challenge` parameter value, are unique to a particular authorization request, the client MUST only use a `request_uri` value once.
-Authorization servers SHOULD treat `request_uri` values as one-time use but MAY allow for duplicate requests due to a user reloading/refreshing their user-agent.
+Authorization servers SHOULD treat `request_uri` values as one-time use but MAY allow for duplicate requests due to a user reloading/refreshing their user agent.

 The authorization server MUST validate authorization requests arising from a pushed request as it would any other authorization request.
 The authorization server MAY omit validation steps that it performed when the request was pushed, provided that it can validate that the request was a pushed request, and that the request or the authorization server’s policy has not been modified in a way that would affect the outcome of the omitted steps.